ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

   Extensible Match (OXM), which dramatically increases flexibility.

-* **IPv6 support**: Basic support for IPv6 match and header rewrite has been added, via the Flexible match support.
+* **IPv6 support**: Basic support for IPv6 match and header rewrite has been added, via the OXM match support.

 * **Per flow meters**: Per-flow meters can be attached to flow entries and can measure and control the rate of packets.
 One of the main applications of